Insights: Articles & Resources by Oliver Inc.

 Cold Foil is a similar end result, but relies on ultraviolet light techniques to attach foil to a substrate.
 Cold foil colors can extend across the CMYK and PMS spectrum.

-As far as packaging materials go, paperboard is a mainstay, but given the green nature of the cannabis industry and growing number of environmentally conscious consumers, you may want to consider post-consumer recycled paper or other sustainable alternatives such as hemp, cotton, sugarcane bagasse, and other tree-free options.
+As far as cannabis packaging materials go, paperboard is a mainstay, but given the green nature of the cannabis industry and growing number of environmentally conscious consumers, you may want to consider post-consumer recycled paper or other sustainable alternatives such as hemp or cotton.

 If you prefer to employ paperboard or cardboard, be sure you source it from responsibly managed forests, as certified by the nonprofit Forest Stewardship Council (FSC), Sustainable Forest Initiative (SFI), or Programme for the Endorsement of Forest Certification (PEFC).